scraggo/scraggo.github.io/content/blog/other/book-list.md

 Getting Things Done by David Allen

 Effortless Mastery by Kenny Werner

 The War of Art by Steven Pressfield

-4 Hour Workweek by Tim Ferriss
+The 4-Hour Workweek: Escape 9-5, Live Anywhere, and Join the New Rich by Tim Ferriss

 The Advancing Guitarist by Mick Goodrick

 Outliers by Malcolm Gladwell

 The Tipping Point by Malcolm Gladwell

 This is Your Brain on Music by Daniel J. Levitin

 The Music Lesson by Victor Wooten